noxiouz/toyvm/README.md

-# Toy VM aka iridium
+# Toy VM

-Nothing interesting here, I just want to follow blog https://blog.subnetzero.io/post/building-language-vm-part-01/ to play with Rust
+Heavily inspired by [So You Want to Build a Language VM](https://blog.subnetzero.io/post/building-language-vm-part-01/) blog

+It shares an assembler language syntax and some opcodes, but implementation and feature set are not the same

+# Debugger

+TODO